 MM - Composition Concentration

-Admission to this area requires a Bachelor of Music with a major in composition or the demonstrated equivalent.
+Admission to this area requires a bachelor's degree in music with a major in composition or the demonstrated equivalent.
 Background deficiencies must be satisfied before students may enroll in graduate composition courses.
-Applicants also must submit a portfolio including pieces—scores and live recordings (when appropriate)—demonstrating a variety of contemporary techniques, form and instrumentation.
+Applicants also must submit a portfolio including pieces — scores and live recordings (when appropriate) — demonstrating a variety of contemporary techniques, form and instrumentation.
 Approval for admission to candidacy is contingent upon the candidate’s demonstrated ability to complete a final project in composition.

 |Core Required for all MM Concentrations|